Malta travel tips and information

-Malta is an unsung hero in Europe.
-It's a great country for both a quick weekend break or a week-long stay.
-With rich history developed from centuries of foreign occupation, it's now an independently ruled country . and a member of the EU.
+Malta is an unsung hero of Europe.
+It’s a great country for both a quick weekend break or a week-long stay.
+With rich history developed from centuries of foreign occupation, it’s now an independently ruled country.
+A member of the EU, the Euro is the currency used here.

 Malta, one of the smallest countries in the world, is located in an archipelago of islands, 300 km north of Africa and 80 km south of Sicily.
 On a clear day, the lights of Sicily can be seen from the capital of Valletta.

-Maltese is spoken throughout the country but English is also spoken fluently in most locations.
+Maltese is spoken throughout the country but most speak fluent English also.
 A large percentage of people also speak Italian.
 On the island of Gozo, a unique dialect is used.

 The people of Malta are called Maltese and the residents of Gozo are known as Gozitans.